apps.plugin breaks down system resource usage to processes, users and user groups.

 localhost Uptime: 3 days, 21:42:00 CPU [100.0%] CPU 100.0% MEM 23.7% SWAP 0.0% LOAD 1-core MEM [ 23.7%] user: 30.9% total: 993M total: 0 1 min: 1.18 SWAP [ 0.0%] system: 67.8% used: 236M used: 0 5 min: 1.08 idle: 0.0% free: 757M free: 0 15 min: 1.00 NETWORK Rx/s Tx/s TASKS 75 (90 thr), 1 run, 74 slp, 0 oth eth0 168b 2Kb eth1 0b 0b CPU% MEM% PID USER NI S Command lo 0b 0b 13.5 0.4 12789 root 0 S -bash 1.6 2.2 7025 root 0 R /usr/bin/python /u DISK I/O R/s W/s 1.0 0.0 9 root 0 S rcuos/0 vda1 0 4K 0.3 0.2 7024 netdata 0 S /usr/libexec/netda 0.3 0.0 7 root 0 S rcu_sched FILE SYS Used Total 0.3 2.1 7009 netdata 0 S /usr/sbin/netdata / (vda1) 1.56G 29.5G 0.0 0.0 17 root 0 S oom_reaper

-why this happens?¶
+why does this happen?¶

 All the console tools report usage based on the processes found running at the moment they